ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 Files up to 200Mb are supposed to work, although it started failing above 50Mb using the GUI.
 Files that are bigger suffer from a *validation error*.

-Label Studio has an API that can be used to pump data in.  ([https://labelstud.io/guide/tasks.html#Import-data-using-the-API](https://labelstud.io/guide/tasks.html#Import-data-using-the-API))

 Some other tips:
 - Data should be sorted on time